OUSmartInfrastructure/IoT_over_Swarm/README.md

 We monitored the locations, movements, and constellations of the spacebee satellites, ensuring optimal communication and coordination within the satellite network.

 ### Project-B: WIFI-over-Serial Connectivity Setup
+The significance of Project-B lied in allowing for a seamless connectivity and interaction with the Swarm M138 board without the need for physical cables or direct connections.
+By establishing a WIFI-over-Serial connection using the Adafruit QT Py ESP32,we were able to exchange information, commands, and data wirelessly.
+This setup enhanced flexibility, mobility, and convenience in deploying and managing the Swarm-M138 board.
+In addition, it facilitated the remote monitoring, control, and configuration of the Swarm board from the Adafruit and vice versa.
+This capability is particularly valuable in scenarios where physical access to the devices is limited or impractical.

+* The deployment of the WIFI-over-Serial connectivity involved:
+  * Procurement of the Adafruit QT Py ESP32
+  * Connectivity between the Swarm M138 Board and the QT-PY
+  * Writing the C++ CODE to control the QT-PY
+  * Testing the Connectivity